04 - Circuit Tools Session Window

 Change Order of Laps

 In the Session Tab, the laps are listed in lap-time order with the fastest lap at the top.
 You can change the display order by clicking on the column headers.
-For example, by clicking on the Lap column they are arranged in lap order.
+For example, by clicking on the Lap column you can arrange the laps by the lap number.

 Defining Splits

-This is the function Sector by max. speed within the Start / Finish Wizard (CTRL+G).
+This is the function Sector by max. speed in the Start/Finish Wizard (CTRL+G).
 It creates a new sector at the start of a braking point at the end of a straight.

-This setting not only gives a useable number of splits, but it also ensures that the Ideal lap is realistic, because it takes into account the slowing down and acceleration out of each major corner.
+This setting does not only give a useable number of splits, but it also makes sure that the Ideal lap is realistic, as it takes into account the slowing down and acceleration out of each major corner.

-You can also set the splits to be equally spaced around the track using the Equal Sectors option.
+You can also set the splits to be equally spaced around the track with the Equal Sectors option.

 Session Menu